-Cyclist dies following 'medical event' during Lake Taupo Cycle Challenge
+Cyclist dies following 'medical event' during Lake Taupō Cycle Challenge

 "We extend our deepest sympathies and thoughts to the family of the deceased and those close to them."

-Lake Taupo Cycle Challenge management and trustees were working with police and other authorities regarding the incident.
+Lake Taupō Cycle Challenge management and trustees were working with police and other authorities regarding the incident.

 Immediate family had been notified by police.